Good food, great company...nothing beats it!

-Dining at a Hidden Ireland house allows you to enjoy a truly unique experience that reflects the individual quirks and charms of your chosen property.
+Dining in a Hidden Ireland house allows you to enjoy a truly unique experience that reflects the heritage and influence that is unique to your chosen property.
 Some houses specialise in cooking wild game, a rare treat for any food lover; others take their inspiration from the nearby sparkling rivers and lakes, while others focus on bringing local grass-fed beef and lamb to the table.
 Meanwhile, all rely on one of the most authentic traditions of any food culture, utilising locally foraged foods, meaning you can often find mushrooms, berries and wild garlic that will give your food an authentic Irish taste.

 Fresh, local ingredients mean you get the best in Irish dining